svrnhdl/tails-cold-storage/tails-persistence.md

 ![Watch-only wallet - spend from wallet](https://github.com/SovereignNode/tails-cold-storage/blob/master/images/amnesia/win-spendfrom.png)

-* Export the transaction to an empty USB-stick or SD-card.
+* Export the transaction to your `extra storage device`.
 We are creating a transaction on your normal computer and transfer the transaction in a file to the offline machine.

 * Back on your offline machine, inside the wallet (that contains your seed), go to 'Tools > Load transaction > From file'
 * Sign the transaction

 ![Sign and Export your transaction](https://github.com/SovereignNode/tails-cold-storage/blob/master/images/amnesia/tails-signtx.png)

-* Export the transaction back to the USB-stick or SD-card.
+* Export the signed transaction back to the `extra storage device`.
 * Back on your regular PC, from your watch-only wallet, load the signed transaction from file.

 ![Watch-only wallet - load transaction](https://github.com/SovereignNode/tails-cold-storage/blob/master/images/amnesia/win-loadtx.png)